CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 support stylesheets that are set in the header.
 Some email clients (especially web based clients) strip out the CSS code from the HTML header.
 This often messes up the layout and look of your messages.
-To overcome this, it is better not to set CSS settings in the header in the first place, but use `style="..."` attributes in the HTML code.
+To overcome this, it is better not to set CSS settings in the header in the first place, but use "style=..." attributes in the HTML code.

 MailerQ can do this automatically.
-If you set "inlinecss" propety to true, MailerQ parses the HTML email, and converts the CSS code from the HTML header into inline `style="..."` attributes in the HTML body.
+If you set "inlinecss" propety to true, MailerQ parses the HTML email, and converts the CSS code from the HTML header into inline "style=..." attributes in the HTML body.

 ````
 {